hagiaz/hagiaz/README.md

 I'm an informatics engineering student at Singaperbangsa Karawang University, Indonesia.
 I'm currenntly learning <code>Web Development</code>, <code>Cloud Computing</code> and <code>Machine Learning</code>.
 Beside that, I'm also interested in <code>Data science</code> and <code>Mobile development</code>.

-I like to read, watch youtube and play games and sports.
-And also, i like to explore new things everyday, especially IT-related things.

 - 📫 How to reach me : **hagiazzam@gmail.com** or

   [![LINE](https://img.shields.io/badge/Line-00C300?style=for-the-badge&logo=line&logoColor=white)](https://line.me/ti/p/a8DUeXa526)